PMC ID Converter API

 ids Parameter

-The ids parameter specifies the article IDs that you want to convert.
-By default, the service will determine the type of the IDs from their format.
-In any given service call, all of the IDs must be of the same type.
+The ids parameter specifies the article ID or IDs that you want to convert and retrieve.
+It can accept up to 200 IDs separated by commas.
+By default, the service will auto-detect the type of the ID(s) from the format, you can specify the id type with the idtype parameter described in a section below.
+In any given API service call, all of the IDs must be of the same type.

 Here are examples, one for each type of ID that the service understands: